 Each year, more than 1 million people undergo total joint replacement surgery in the United States.
 Joint replacement surgery may be an option for those suffering from arthritic knee or hip pain that severely limits the activities of daily living.

-The MemorialCare Joint Replacement Center at Long Beach Memorial offers new MAKOplasty® robotic-assisted surgery technology brining a new level of precision to patients with knee and hip pain.
+The MemorialCare Joint Replacement Center at Long Beach Medical Center offers new Mako® robotic-assisted surgery technology bringing a new level of precision to patients with knee and hip pain.

-Long Beach Memorial is shifting the culture of knee replacement surgery.
-Rather than wait until the entire knee is completely arthritic, the trained MAKOplasty® orthopedic surgeons are using this new technique to help people sooner, by doing partial replacements, rather than waiting for a total replacement in a few years.
+Long Beach Medical Center is shifting the culture of knee replacement surgery.
+Rather than wait until the entire knee is completely arthritic, the trained Mako orthopedic surgeons are using this new technique to help people sooner, by doing partial replacements, rather than waiting for a total replacement in a few years.

 The surgeon-controlled robotic arm enables accurate alignment and placement of knee and hip implants to restore mobility and an active lifestyle.
-Long Beach Memorial offers:
+Long Beach Medical Center offers:

 - Total Knee Replacement